christocracy/cordova-plugin-background-geolocation/README.md

 | Acquiring stationary location sound | "tick,tick,tick" sound |  | double long low tone |
 | Stationary location acquired sound | "bloom" sound | long tt beep | double short high tone |

-**Note:** For iOS  in addition, you must manually enable the *Audio and Airplay* background mode in *Background Capabilities* to hear these debugging sounds.
+**NOTE:** For iOS  in addition, you must manually enable the *Audio and Airplay* background mode in *Background Capabilities* to hear these debugging sounds.

 ## Geofencing
 There is nice cordova plugin [cordova-plugin-geofence](https://github.com/cowbell/cordova-plugin-geofence), which does exactly that.
 Let's keep this plugin lightweight as much as possible.